fhiso/legacy-format/core.md

 When listing known substructures, each is followed by a single character:

-- `!` means "required": there must be one and only one of these
+- `!` means "required": there must be one and only one of these.
-- `?` means "optional": there may be one and no more than one of these
+- `?` means "optional": there may be one and no more than one of these.
-- `*` means "set-valued": there may be zero or more of these
+- `*` means "set-valued": there may be zero or more of these.
+Some implementations may provide a maximum number for some or all set-values substructures.

-{.ednote} this section is far from complete...
+- `+` means "non-empty set-valued": there must be one and may be more than one of these.
+In the current spec, `+` only appears for the .[OBJE].[FILE].

 ## Supertypes